 On the off chance that you happen to have a zillion million dollars at your disposal to buy the perfect diamond, let's be clear about the characteristics:

-Of course, that diamond will have an overall cut grade of AGS Ideal and GIA Excellent cut.
-It's also going to be cut-to-order and set in a bespoke ring custom made to order and named after your beloved.
+Of course, that diamond will have AGS Ideal and GIA Excellent overall grades.
+It will also be cut-to-order and set in a bespoke ring custom-made to order and named after your beloved.

 The perfect diamond also weighs whatever she desires regardless of cost.
-Plus, the diamond will set low on her finger regardless of the carat weight and relative depth that size commands.
+The diamond will be set low on her finger irrespective of the carat weight and relative depth that size commands.

 Get Practical About Finding the Perfect Diamond:

-I'm sure that this is a concept that is quite easy for you to grasp because the more you think about it, the more you will begin to agree that this is true.
+I'm sure this concept is relatively easy for you to grasp.
+In fact, the more you think about it, the more you will begin to agree that this is true.

-In that case, the more you read about diamonds, the easier it will become for you to understand all of the subtle nuances of diamond clarity and the perception of diamond color.
+In that case, the more you learn about diamonds, the easier it becomes to understand subtle nuances like diamond clarity and the perception of color.